tippfehlr/tippfehlr/README.md

-Remember, GitHub is nice but not open source. and owned by Microsoft.
+Remember, GitHub is nice but not open source.
+And owned by Microsoft.

 I’m also on